 This bill amends the Hazardous Sites Cleanup Act to enhance the definitions and regulations surrounding hazardous substances, particularly focusing on polyfluoroalkyl and perfluorinated substances.
-It introduces new definitions for "hazardous substance," which now explicitly includes these substances and establishes criteria for determining their harmfulness to public health and safety.
-Additionally, the bill defines "public water supplier" and "special drinking water resource-impacted community," allowing for the declaration of municipalities affected by hazardous substances and the establishment of emergency drinking water standards.
+It introduces new definitions for "hazardous substance" that include specific polyfluoroalkyl compounds and establishes criteria for determining when a municipality is considered a "special drinking water resource-impacted community."
+The Governor is granted the authority to declare such communities based on the presence of hazardous substances in their water supply, and the bill allows for the establishment of alternative drinking water standards in these areas.
+Additionally, municipalities can require public water suppliers to test for these substances and report their findings.

 Printer's No. 0578: P.L.756, No.108, P.L.380, No.97